kizniche/Mycodo/docs/Functions.md

 If your `Conditional Statement` has been formatted correctly, your Conditional will save and it will be ready to activate.
 If an error is returned, your options will not have been saved.
 Inspect the error for which line is causing the issue and read the error message itself to try to understand what the problem is and how to fix it.
 There are an unfathomable number of ways to configure a Conditional, but this should hopefully get you started to developing one that suits your needs.

+!!! note
-Note: Mycodo is constantly changing, so the screenshots below may not match what you see exactly.
+    Mycodo is constantly changing, so the screenshots below may not match what you see exactly.
 Be sure to read this entire section of the manual to understand how to use Conditionals.

 ![Figure-Mycodo-Conditional-Setup](images/Figure-Mycodo-Conditional-Setup.png)